songdejia/DFL-CNN/README.md

 ### Results and Visualization of ten boxes for discriminative patches:
-Train on 4 Titan V after epoch 120 with batchsize 56, Now I got best result **Top1 85.140% Top5 96.237%**.
-You can download weights from [here](https://pan.baidu.com/s/1nxI3mV2cOOoMCLpCqg_cjA).
++ This work has been trained on 4 Titan V after epoch 120 with batchsize 56, Now I got best result **Top1 85.140% Top5 96.237%** which is lower than author's.
+You can download weights from [weights](https://pan.baidu.com/s/1nxI3mV2cOOoMCLpCqg_cjA).
 If use TenCrop transform in code, result can improve further.
 <div align=center><img width="880" height="962" src="https://github.com/songdejia/DFL-CNN/blob/master/screenshot/test.jpg"/></div>